 Skokie is a member of the North Shore Electricity Aggregation Consortium (NSEAC).
-The Consortium has partnered with the Metropolitan Mayors Caucus to launch the state's largest community solar program called the through the CS2 Residential and Small Commercial Program, which provides consumers easy and immediate access to new community solar farms in northern Illinois.
+The Consortium has partnered with the Metropolitan Mayors Caucus to launch the state's largest community solar program called the through the CS2 Solar Clearinghouse Solution Program, which provides consumers guaranteed savings and easy access to community solar farms in northern Illinois.

 What Is Community Solar?